yuchen-osdu/wellbore-domain-services/docs/welllog_bulk_statistics/WDMS-statistics-tutorial.md

 )
 ```

-# How to trigger WellLog bulk data statistics computation
+# 2. How to trigger WellLog bulk data statistics computation

-## For WellLogs created or updated AFTER the OSDU M12 release
+## 2.1.
+For WellLogs created or updated AFTER the OSDU M12 release
 Computation of WellLog bulk statistics will be triggered automatically when updating WellLog bulk data using: Chunking or POST data APIs.

 1. Send data: all at once or by chunks
-2. Wait for statistics to be computation in background...
+2. Wait for statistics to be computed in background...

 Below an example, using POST data API, that push WellLog data: 8 curves with DIFFERENT data type of 100k rows each: